 Amount to be paid

 SEC Registration Fee \$

 FINRA filing fee

 Nasdaq listing fee

 Printing and engraving expenses

 Legal fees and expenses

 Accounting fees and expenses

 Transfer agent and registrar fees

 Miscellaneous expenses

 Total \$

-^{} To be provided by amendment.
+To be provided by amendment.

+to be provided by amendment.